 – Epropulsion 12V DC/solar control charger £80** IN STOCK

 – Epropulsion Spirit 1.0 fast mains charger, Spirit 1.0 only, £250***

 The Spirit 1.0 with 1018Wh battery is now SOLD OUT, SORRY.
 And there won’t be any more of this model in the UK.
 We have retained information and accessory listings for customers who already have one, but the Spirit PLUS is effectively a Spirit MkII and replaces the Spirit 1.0.

 ** 12V DC/Solar Charger.
 Because of the voltage at which the Spirit batteries needs to charge, this is actually quite a sophisticated DC-DC “step-up” charger and current controller, hence the additional cost compared to the Torqeedo 12V charging cable (which is effectively a piece of cable with the right connectors on both ends).
 This means the Epropulsion can also be connected directly to most solar panels, ie there is no need for any extra controllers or regulators in between, and you don’t have to use any particular make of solar panel.
-Different versions for Spirit 1.0 (in stock) and Plus (available August 2020), so if you’re ordering it with a motor we’ll assume it’s for that motor.
+Different versions for Spirit 1.0 and Plus (both due in stock September 2020), so if you’re ordering it with a motor we’ll assume it’s for that motor.
 If ordered as separate item please state on order form which motor you have.

 CHOOSING & BUYING YOUR ELECTRIC OUTBOARD MOTOR